alexharri/website/posts/webgl-gradients.md

 vec3 w2_color = vec3(...);
 ```

-And composite those into a final image using the alphas:
+and composite those into a final image using the alphas returned from the <Gl method>wave_alpha</Gl> calls:

 ```glsl
 vec3 color = bg_color;